williscool/will.vc/src/pages/home/index.md

   Have shipped web and mobile apps for everything\
   from small clients as a freelancer ...\
-  to top tier Silicon Valley Startups and Giants
+  to top tier Silicon Valley Startups and Giants (ex-Linkedin)
 callToActions:
   firstCTA:
     heading: Visit my LinkedIn